fullaware/asteroidmining/README.md

    * **Will become precurser to game UI**
 7. Use database instead of JSON files for blueprints?

-## Version 2
+## TODO Version 2
 1. Create speed, location, distance attributes.
 1. Create base attributes `[Mineral Processing/Water, Refinery/Fuel, Forge/Metal, Miner Ships and upgrades, ]`
 1. Can only repair if has a 'Repair Drone', Repair Drones have levels that can speed time to repair in x moves.

 ## Game Loop
 ```
-While gameOn isTrue:
+while gameOn isTrue:
-	ORDER By EventQueueFIFO()
+	ORDER by EventQueue().FIFO()
-		THEN EventQueuePriority
+		THEN ORDER by EventQueue().Priority()
-    EXECUTE Tasks in EventQueue
+    for tasks in EventQueue():
+        EventQueue().execute()
 ```
 ## Game Logic
+### MoveStates - Definitions
+Each move is categorized by what kind of actions can be executed against them.
+Upon execution of the move, an 'Initiative Roll d20' and 'Luck Roll bool' are used to impact the effectiveness of the move.

+traveling to a destination with >10 initiative + good luck.
+No NEW events. traveling to a destination with <10 initiative + bad luck.
+Query Events for matching criteria, and execute.

-traveling = unladen with any materials, if ship is hit by meteoroid, and `<shield>` isn't more powerful than impact `<Damage=[TimeToRepair,]>` travelingLaden = has material mass which is in 'front' during travel, will add to shield bonus, HOWEVER, depending on mass
+* `traveling` = unladen with any materials.
+If ship is hit by meteoroid, and `<shield>` isn't more powerful than impact, execute `<Damage=[TimeToRepair,]>`
+* `travelingLaden` = Since material mass is in 'front' during travel.
+This will add to shield bonus.
+Instead of impacting ship, it could impact the cargo and a value loss if not repaired.
+Repairs can be done in transit `<Initiative + Luck>` OR stop for repairs = lost time.
+* `mining` = Each miner will execute mining on turn. `<Initiative?Luck?Power>`
+* `arrivingRescue` = Miners can be sent to rescue other miners.
+They are valuable assets after all, especially if they are loaded with materials.
+* `arrivingAsteroid` = All sorts of things can go wrong/right on approach to your target.
+At this stage, the miner is scanning surface for optimal mining site.